GED in Arizona

 • Unlimited Retakes per Year

-There is no limit to the number of times you can retake the GED exam in Arizona within a year.
+There is no limit to the number of times you can retake the GED in Arizona within a year.

 These policies are applicable to both students who opt for online testing or in-person examination at a GED testing center.